nsysu-iwamoto/python-starter-2/README.md

 Try `python -m pytest` on the root directory of this repository (i.e., where this file is).

+If you want to test your code for optional problems, run `python -m pytest --optionial`.

 If you want to run a specific test file, you can use `python -m pytest -k tests/test_file_name.py`.

+(But test codes may have bugs because you are the first tester of these tests!
+Please let me know if you find any problems.)